fr4g/hello-world/README.md

 # hello-world
 This is my hello world repository.
-I created in using a github guide.
+I created it using a github guide.